rhyslwells/Data-Archive/content/storage/Flashcards/Flashcards.md

 ## ML

 ### [[NLP]]
-- In NLP the [[Bag of words]] model represents text data by counting the {{occurrence of each word}} in a document.
+- In NLP the [[Bag of Words]] model represents text data by counting the {{occurrence of each word}} in a document.
 TF-IDF stands for {{Term Frequency-Inverse Document Frequency}} and improves on Bag of Words by considering the importance of a word in a document relative to its frequency across multiple documents.
 - One-hot encoding converts categorical data into a {{binary vector representation}}.

 ### [[nltk]]